Friday, May 4, 2018

 Whether furthering their education or entering careers in fields such as education, public policy, health care, creative arts, or engineering, the “29 Who Shine” embody the vibrant future that we all envision for the Commonwealth.

-Each year the publishers of most Massachusetts daily newspapers donate full-page color ads and on-line photo galleries to salute the “29 Who Shine.”
+Each year the publishers of many Massachusetts daily newspapers donate full-page color ads to salute the “29 Who Shine.”
 Most local media also publish profiles of student honorees.